Last Updated on February 5, 2021 by George

 If you suddenly raise your best worker to report back to somebody else and follow a sequence of hierarchy before reaching you, he/she can feel demotivated.

-If you are taking away deciding powers from an individual, it will affect the performance and cause frustration.
+If you continue taking away decision ability from an individual, it will affect the performance and cause frustration.
+Reasons why employees quit